Migrate to Azure Machine Learning

 |Web Service||- Input - Output||- Input - Output|

 |Computer Vision||- Apply Image Transformation - Convert to Image Directory - Init Image Transformation - Split Image Directory - DenseNet Image Classification - ResNet Image Classification|

-For more information on how to use individual designer modules, see the designer module reference.
+For more information on how to use individual designer components, see the designer component reference.

 Azure Machine Learning designer contains the most popular modules from Studio (classic).
 It also includes new modules that take advantage of the latest machine learning techniques.

 If your migration is blocked due to missing modules in the designer, contact us by creating a support ticket.